-On Campus
+Campus

-- Chowan University employees must report any information regarding violations of the Sexual Misconduct Policy to the Title IX Coordinator. - 0 Dr. John Dilustro, McDowell Columns Hall 2nd Floor (252)398-6528 | dilusj@chowan.edu - Chowan employees, listed below, may act as confidential resources, and will not make a report to the Title IX Coordinator unless specifically requested to do so by the complainant or as required by law: - o Mari E. Wiles, Minister to the University, Hawks Nest, (252)398-6268 wilesm@chowan.edu - Title IX Information-The following are other campus resources who are required to report any information regarding violations of the Sexual Misconduct Policy to the Title IX Coordinator - o Public Safety, Penny Hall Lower Level, (252)398-1234, publicsafety@chowan.edu - o Joy Taylor, Campus Nurse, Penny Hall 252-398-6248, tayloj2@chowan.edu
+- Chowan University Employees University employees must report any information regarding violations of the Sexual Misconduct Policy to the Title IX Coordinator. - Dr. John Dilustro 2rd Floor Columns Building 252-398-6528 | titileix@chowan.edu - The Chowan employee(s), listed below, may act as confidential resources, and will not make a report to the Title IX Coordinator unless specifically requested to do so by the complainant or as required by law: - Joy Taylor, School Nurse Student Health Services, Penny Hall 252-398-6248 | tayloj2@chowan.edu

+- Title IX Information

+The following are other campus resources

+who are required to report any information

+regarding violations of the Sexual

+Misconduct Policy to the Title IX

+Coordinator.

+- Public Safety

+110 Hawks Dr. Penny Hall

+252-398-1234 |

+publicsafety@chowan.edu